 Let today’s 5️⃣4️⃣ members honor the powerful mandate and make the most of #ECOSOC75 and promote action for a sustainable world.

 It’s a privilege and an honor for me and Norway to serve as President of @UNECOSOC.

 One of the U.N.’s six main arms

-Denmark’s U.N. envoy, Martin Hermann, citing calls for a strong, dedicated and skillful woman to lead the council, said Juul “fits that description perfectly, just like” her predecessor King did.
+Denmark’s U.N. envoy, Martin Hermann, citing others’ calls to select a strong, dedicated and skillful woman to lead the council, said that Juul “fits that description perfectly, just like” her predecessor King did.

 The U.N.
 Charter established the council in 1945 as one of the world body’s six main arms.
 Though usually overshadowed by the better-known and more powerful U.N.
 Security Council, ECOSOC strives “to advance the three dimensions of sustainable development — economic, social and environmental” — and to serve as a central platform for advancing work towards internationally agreed goals, according to a council statement.

 Juul said women’s rights and gender equality “must remain a reform priority and a cross-cutting issue,” and that ECOSOC “must place gender equality at the heart of our work.”

 Without naming the United States or President Donald Trump’s administration, Juul echoed U.N.
 Secretary-General António Guterres’ alarm over nations withdrawing from U.N.-led and other multilateral institutions in part due to an erosion of trust.

 “We need truly collective action to address the global challenges of today.
 Rather than retreating from multilateralism, the international community should acknowledge what is at stake,” Juul urged, citing a 2015 U.N. agreement in Ethiopia’s capital to establish a global framework that aligns financing flows and policies with economic, social, and environmental priorities.